R-SNGH/R-SNGH/README.md

 A Java Backend Developer and a Product Enthusiast.

-🔭 Currently learning React and working on creating mini projects in Spring Boot, HTML, CSS and JavaScript.
+🔭 Currently learning React and working on creating mini projects in Spring Boot, HTML, CSS, and JavaScript.

 <!--Areas of Expertise :
 - Core Java, Spring, Spring Boot, REST API design and development